-I never looked at it like that, but I don’t think it effects rappers that just rap.
+I never looked at it like that, but I don’t think it affects rappers that just rap.
 I mean we know a joke/parody when we see one.
-As far as them getting bashed, people get bashed on the internet all day these days.
-That’s some people job to just sit behind a screen and bash. it’s not paying bills so I’m not sure why or how they have that much free time.
+As far as them getting bashed people get bashed on the internet all day these days.
+That’s some people job to sit behind a screen and bash.
+It’s not paying bills, so I’m not sure why or how they have that much free time.
 Anything we do doesn’t matter gay or straight because their straight men out here dressing in drag making videos and they get bashed for it, anything you put out into the universe (internet) it will come back with negative feedback of someone bashing you.

 If you could work with any LGBT artist of today or past, who would be your top 5 picks?

-List off 10 things you would tell an aspiring rapper in the LGBT community not to do when trying to get on?
+List off ten things you would tell an aspiring rapper in the LGBT community not to do when trying to get on?

 Don’t come out dissing people.
-I personally hate shit like that.
+I hate shit like that.
 Some of these gay rappers be rapping for all of 5 mins talking crazy.
 You didn’t even pass the 90day window & you’re throwing shots.
-I’ve witnessed this happened before, an artist (can’t remember their name) DM’d me to check out their music which happened to be a “diss” record to another artist that’s actually established & I was like nah, that’s not gonna fly & neither will you.
-Does he still do music to this day?
-That’s really the only thing I can think of, I can’t name 10 things NOT to do because there are plenty of things they should be doing.
+I’ve witnessed this happened before, an artist (can’t remember their name) DM’d me to check out their music which happened to be a “diss” record to another artist that’s established & I was like nah, that’s not gonna fly & neither will you.
+Does he still make music to this day?
+That’s the only thing I can think of; I can’t name ten things NOT to do because there are plenty of things they should be doing.

 Yes!
 Follow me on IG/SC/Twitter: @MedinoGreen Check out my SoundCloud for all of latest work SoundCloud.com/MedinoGreen and ‘KiNG MiDAS’ the mixtape is dropping real soon!